Professional Cover Letter for Internship: Format & Examples

 Step 2: Mention your work experience

-In some cases, this internship may be the first experience you gain in your chosen industry.
+In some cases, this internship may be your first experience in your chosen industry.
 If this is the case for you, then focus more on your skills and education.
-If you have had a chance to do other internships or have taken on some responsibilities at your job that relate to the internship, even if it is not in the same industry, then mention those as well.
+If you have had a chance to do other internships or have taken on some responsibilities at your job that relate to the internship, even if they are not in the same industry, then mention those as well.

-For example, if you work in fast food but have had a chance to help with ordering or scheduling and managing a team of employees, this would be a great work experience to add to an administrative or business internship application.
+If you work in fast food but have had a chance to help with ordering, scheduling, and managing a team of employees, this would be a great work experience to add to an administrative or business internship application.
 Similarly, if you have assisted other students with computer problems on the side and can demonstrate your knowledge of various programming techniques, you should consider mentioning this in your application for an IT internship.

 Step 3: Highlight your relevant skills and interests

-The main part of your cover letter is the perfect place to highlight relevant skills you can share if hired for the internship.
+Highlight relevant skills you can share if hired for the internship.
 You can include skills you have gained from your projects, classes, volunteer positions, or previous jobs.
-Even if those jobs and projects did not relate directly to the internship, those skills could be useful, and you can impress the hiring manager too.
+Even if those jobs and projects did not relate directly to the internship, those skills could be useful, and you can impress the hiring manager, too.

-For example, you may decide to apply for an internship at a local newspaper.
-If you worked as an editor or writer for your high school or college paper, mention those skills in your internship cover letter.
+You may decide to apply for an internship at a local newspaper.
+If you worked as an editor or writer for your high school or college paper, mention those skills.
 In addition, if you have worked as an office receptionist, you can discuss how you learned to schedule employers effectively and the importance of proper time management.

 Step 4: Describe what you would gain professionally

-While most of the cover letter will focus on what you can offer the company that selects you, spend a little time highlighting what you hope to achieve and learn about in the internship.
+Spend a little time highlighting what you hope to achieve and learn.
 You can mention your desire to gain new knowledge in the field or your passion for it.
 You can also mention your desire to use this opportunity to determine whether the position in question is a good match for your skill set and will help you advance your career.

 Step 5: Add a call to action